-Short address for this page: oe.cd/btd
+Short url for this page: oe.cd/btd

 The database was re-designed over 2013 so that balanced bilateral trade flows could be constructed and used, together with national Supply-Use and Input-Output tables, as an input into the OECD’s Inter-Country Input-Output (ICIO) system – the principle source of the Trade in Value Added (TiVA) indicators developed by OECD and WTO.

-BTDIxE consists of values of imports and exports of goods, broken down by reporting and partner countries, and by both industrial activities and end-use categories.
-Estimates are expressed in nominal terms, in current US dollars and are presented in the form of time-series for more than a hundred reporters and partners, including all OECD member countries and a wide range of non-member economies.
+BTDIxE consists in values of imports and exports of goods, presented by reporting and partner countries, and broken down by both industrial activities and end-use categories.
+Estimates are expressed in nominal terms, in current US dollars and are published in the form of time-series for more than a hundred reporters and partners, including all OECD member countries and a wide range of non-member economies.

-Please share your comments, or report any anomalies, to firstname.lastname@example.org mentioning BTDIxE in the title of your message.
+Please share your comments or report any anomalies to firstname.lastname@example.org mentioning BTDIxE in the title of your message.